shawnclarke/h2oclock-client/README.md

 There is a web interface to setup the watering time slots and to override the wattering control.

 **Installation**
-Mongo DB needs to be installed
+Mongo DB and NodeJs needs to be installed
 npm install will install all required node modules except for rpio - this module will not work on a Windows machine and maybe not a Mac?
 So if testing or doing dev work on a machine other than a Raspberry Pi things will be fine, if installing on a Pi, also run: npm install rpio

 **Running**